One red flag doesn’t have to stop a project, but when that potential client is handing you a full bouquet, it’s time to take stock.

 The best way to spot the red flags is to have some kind of screening in place.
 Screening is an essential, #1, best, must-have step.

 Whether your screening is a project questionnaire or brief, a contract, interviews, or even a chat, it needs to touch on each of your deal breakers.
 Set your sights high and compromise if you must.
-This is much more effective than trying try to build up to ideal conditions over time.
+This is much more effective than trying to build up to ideal conditions over time.

 Once you spot these red flags, you might accept one or two, with conditions.
-But when that bouquet is full, you’ll regret it if you don’t to say “this project doesn’t fit the direction I am taking my business/career in.”
+But when that bouquet is full, you’ll regret it if you don’t say “this project doesn’t fit the direction I am taking my business/career in.”

 Red Flags and What They Signal